tecladuran/gcims-workflows/docs/Correction/orthogonal_correction.md

 ## 1. Introduction

-This document presents the implementation of a correction procedure based on External Parameter Orthogonalization (EPO) for GC-IMS Peak Table data.
+This document presents the implementation of a correction for GC-IMS Peak Table data.
 The aim is to remove systematic variability associated with external factors such as elapsed time and batch effects, which may obscure relevant chemical information.

 The dataset under study originates from a single urine pool and is used